Free Radicals and Oxidative Stress

-Free radicals are associated with human disease, including cancer, atherosclerosis, Alzheimer's disease, Parkinson's disease and many others.
+Free radicals are associated with human diseases, including cancer, atherosclerosis, Alzheimer's disease, Parkinson's disease, and many others.

 In chemistry, a radical is an atom, molecule, or ion that has an unpaired valence electron.
 Free radicals are unstable atoms that can damage cells, causing illness and aging.